topcoder-platform/tc-project-service/README.md

    *NOTE: In production these dependencies / services are hosted & managed outside Project Service.*

-2. ♻ Init DB, ES and demo data (it clears any existent data)
+2. ♻ Init DB and demo data (it clears any existent data)

    ```bash
    npm run local:init
    ```

-   This command will do 3 things:
+   This command will do 2 things:
    - create Database tables (remove if exists)
-   - create Elasticsearch indexes (remove if exists)
    - import demo data from `data/demo-data.json`

 3. 🚀 Start Project Service